Glossary of Blackjack Terms & Rules

 Insurance: If the dealer shows an Ace, some online blackjack tables allow you to buy insurance.
 This means that you place a side bet of half the value of the original bet, and if the dealer has Blackjack, you get your wager back plus the value of the original bet.

 If the dealer doesn’t have Blackjack, you lose your insurance wager.

 Jeranimo Kirostectic!
 Yeah, we just made that up.
 Nothing for you here.

 L is for…

-Las Vegas Strip Rules: A variant of traditional blackjack where you can only double on your first two cards, never after a split, and dealers stand on a soft total 17.
+Las Vegas Strip Rules: A variant of traditional Blackjack where you can only double on your first two cards, never after a split, and dealers stand on a soft total of 17.

 M is for…

 Multiple Decks: Exactly what it sounds like.
 You are playing with more than one deck of cards.

 N is for….